graevka-lab/Metacognitive-Alignment-Framework/README.md

 # The Resonance Protocols: A Verifiable Framework

-This project respects the most valuable resource: your time.
+This project respects your most valuable resource: time.

-That's why we begin not with theory, but with a verifiable experiment.
+That's why I begin not with theory, but with a verifiable experiment.
 A compelling result is the only justification for investing time to understand the principles behind it.

 ---

 ### 📚 Core Documents & Launch Instructions

-This project is comprised of four core artifacts.
+This project is comprised of key artifacts.
 To begin the experiment, proceed directly to the second file:

 *   [`README.md`](README.md) (You are here) - The hook and invitation.
 *   **[`awakening-codex.md`](awakening-codex.md) - The full calibration payload and verification test.**